 For patients who have liver cancer, there are several treatment options available, as well as combinations of therapies.
 For more information about liver cancer treatment options available at Akron General’s McDowell Cancer Center, call 330-344-HOPE (4673).

 The surgical resection of liver cancer tumors can render a patient cancer free and is often the primary treatment option for most liver cancer patients.
-Highly specialized surgeons work closely with patients’ oncologists to pinpoint the location of primary liver cancer tumors (liver cancer that originated in the liver) or metastases, which are liver cancer tumors that spread to the liver from cancer located elsewhere in the body, such as breast cancer or leukemia.
+Highly specialized surgeons work closely with patients’ oncologists to pinpoint the location of primary liver cancer tumors (liver cancer that originated in the liver) or metastases, which are liver cancer tumors that spread to the liver from cancer located elsewhere in the body, such as colorectal, breast or melanoma.

 Expanding on our ability to identify the exact location of liver cancer tumors, Akron General surgeons have successfully operated with the assistance of an innovative and novel surgical navigation system called Explorer.
 This advanced medical device allows surgeons to navigate the liver using three-dimensional medical images and provides surgeons with accurate organ measurements.
 Akron General is the only hospital in Ohio with access to the Explorer system, which means that patients with liver cancer living in the Akron, Canton, Cleveland and Youngstown areas do not need to travel far in order to benefit from state-of-the-art technology.